What is Functional Testing? Types and Example (Full Guide)

 Automated Functional Testing vs Manual Functional Testing

-Manual functional testing requires a developer or test engineer to design, create and execute every test by hand.
+Manual functional testing requires a developer or test engineer to design, create, and execute every test by hand.
 It is flexible and can be powerful with the right team.
-However, as software grows in complexity and release windows get shorter, a purely manual testing strategy will face challenges keeping up a large degree of test coverage.
+However, as software grows in complexity and release windows get shorter, a purely manual testing strategy will face challenges in keeping up a large degree of test coverage.

 How to Use Automated Visual Testing for Functional Tests